sensei-hacker/inavwiki/iNavFlight-Missions.md

 # Telemetry Protocols

 Data is transferred between the GCS and the FC using a "Telemetry Protocol".
 Currently, iNav offers two protocols (MSP and LTM), both of which are supported by ezgui and mwp.
-In the future, a minimal implementation of MAVLink will be offered (mwp already supports this MAVLink subset), this will allow other tools to be used, such as the cross-platform [QGroundControl](http://qgroundcontrol.org/).
-The MAVLink implementation currently proposed will only support push telemetry (i.e. mission monitoring, not mission planning).
+There is also a minimal implementation of MAVLink (mwp already supports this MAVLink subset), this will allow other tools to be used, such as the cross-platform [QGroundControl](http://qgroundcontrol.org/).
+The MAVLink implementation only supports push telemetry (i.e. mission monitoring, not mission planning).

 ## MSP - MultiWii Serial Protocol